TomH131/cafe-fuencarral/README.md

  - As a customer I want to book a table at a specific time and date so that I can guarantee a table at the cafe when I arrive.
  - As a customer I want to modify an existing reservation so that I can easily make changes.
- - As a customer I want to cancel my reservation so that I can easily let the cafe know I won't be coming.
+ - As a customer I want to be able to cancel my reservation so that I can easily let the cafe know I won't be coming.
  - As a customer I want to safely share my name and email address so that they remain secure and inaccessible to other customers.
  - As a customer I want to be the only one to access my reservation so that other customers can't modify or cancel my booking.
- - As a customer I want to see the cafes menu so that I know what food and drinks they have on offer.
+ - As a customer I want to see the cafe's menu so that I know what food and drinks they have on offer.

 ### Restaurant Manager